nico-rodriguez/type-safe-avl/README.md

 ```

 There are benchmarks for both BST and AVL trees for each approach (clone the repository for viewing or using the benchmarks).
-For instance, in the folder `benchmark/AVL/FullExtern`
+For instance, in the folder `benchmark/AVL/FullExtern/`
-there are three folders and one source file: `Insert`, `Lookup`, `Delete` and `Benchmark.hs`.
+there are three folders and one source file: `Insert/`, `Lookup/`, `Delete/` and `Benchmark.hs`.

 Inside each folder there are different source files for benchmarking each operation under several tree sizes; they're split in different files
-in order to be able to measure not only the running times, but also the compile times.
+in order to be able to measure not only the running times but also the compile times.

-The source files `Benchmark.hs` performs all of the running time benchmarks defined inside the folders `Insert`, `Lookup` and `Delete`.
+The source files `Benchmark.hs` performs all of the running time benchmarks defined inside the folders `Insert/`, `Lookup/` and `Delete/`.

 ### Running the benchmark